Fordson: Importation and production in Ireland, England, and the Soviet Union

 Given Ford's shutdown of U.S. Fordson production, the next big Soviet orders of American tractors via the Amtorg Trading Corporation went to IHC and others.

 The Roaring Twenties had certainly been good for the Ford Motor Company.
 Even though Henry Ford had to deal with the disappointment of learning that the public would not forever adore and demand his original models of car, truck, and tractor (the Model T, Model TT, and Fordson), his new model of car and truck (Model A) was also very successful.
-Fordson success continued at Ford Ltd even though it came to an end in the U.S.
+Fordson's success continued at Ford Ltd even though it came to an end in the U.S.

 Fordson Model N Standard

 The Fordson Model N replaced the Fordson Model F. It was an improved variant of the F. Production of the Model N started in Cork in 1927.
 Production of the Fordson Model N was transferred from Cork to Dagenham in 1933.
 The Model N featured a 27 HP engine, standard rear fenders (mudguards), a higher voltage ignition system, and optional pneumatic tires.
 In 1935 power take-off (PTO) was available as an option on the Model N.

 The Fordson Model N was probably the most important tractor in the United Kingdom during World War II.
 The Dagenham plant produced over 136,000 Model N tractors during the war.
 Ford of the U.S. also exported Model 9N tractors to the U.K. during the war.